rjewson/glaze-engine/README.md

 ```
 * Run the build.hxml
 * Open the bin/index.html to see the game.
 You'll need to serve this via a proper HTTP server (not just the file system).

-TODO
-Add static, dynamic and kinematic components

-Map
-Static Solid
-Static Sensor

-Dynamic [Map,All Static,Dynamic Sensors]
-Dynamic [Map,All Static,Dynamic Sensors,Dynamic] < Is this rays/projectiles only?

 https://waffle.io/rjewson/glaze-engine